-If you experience vaginal bleeding during your third trimester, contact your health care provider right away.
+If you have vaginal bleeding during your third trimester, contact your health care provider right away.
 If the bleeding is severe, seek emergency care.

 Often, placenta accreta is suspected after an ultrasound early in pregnancy.
 A follow-up visit can give you an opportunity to find out about the condition and develop a plan to manage it.